 2. Year-1 anchoring

-Most pricing content focuses on Year 1 because that's when buying decisions get made.
-But Year 1 is the lowest-cost year for Pardot ownership in many setups — implementation is one-time, optimization hasn't started, contact volume hasn't grown into the next tier yet.
+Most pricing content focuses on Year 1 because that is when buying decisions get made.
+But Year 1 is the lowest-cost year for Pardot ownership in many setups — implementation is one-time, optimization has not started, contact volume has not grown into the next tier yet.
 Year 2 and Year 3 are where the surprises live.

 3. Vendor incentive bias

 Salesforce-aligned content highlights ROI.
 Competitor-aligned content highlights cost.
-Neither shows the real architectural cost of running Pardot well — because doing that requires admitting that the platform's strengths come bundled with operational tax most teams don't budget for.
+Neither shows the real architectural cost of running Pardot well — because doing that requires admitting that the platform's strengths come bundled with operational tax most teams do not budget for.
+Per Salesforce official Marketing Cloud Account Engagement pricing page, the four tier prices are accurate as starting points but exclude every category beyond license itself.

-This guide takes the opposite approach: model TCO as if you'll own the platform for 3 years and need to justify it to a CFO who reads spreadsheets.
-That's the buyer who actually controls B2B marketing automation budgets in 2026.
+This guide takes the opposite approach: model TCO as if you will own the platform for 3 years and need to justify it to a CFO who reads spreadsheets.
+That is the buyer who actually controls B2B marketing automation budgets in 2026.

-⏱ Why this matters · 📋 Each category has predictable Year 1, 2, 3 patterns · 👤 Most teams budget for 3 of the 7 and skip the rest
+7 categories⏱ Why this matters · Each category has predictable Year 1, 2, 3 patterns.
+Most teams budget for 3 of the 7 and skip the rest.

 Every legitimate Pardot 3-year TCO model includes seven cost categories.
 Skip any of them and your budget will land 20-40% under reality.